 Mick Jackson, MS/ED, is an Intervention Specialist with a Master's Degree in Special Education, Behavioral Theory.
 Mr. Jackson has 15 years of combined experience in self-contained special education classrooms, resource rooms, and hospital day treatment in K-12 settings.
 He has developed and overseen mental health and intervention programs and directed staff in four states.
 Mr. Jackson has worked as a higher education adjunct faculty teaching distance courses in behavioral theory, Attention Deficit Disorder, and reading remediation for the past 14 years.
 Currently his courses are being offered through distance education programs with over 70 colleges and universities nationwide.
 He is the current President and Dean of Faculty for Virtual Education Software and has been working on distance course development since 1995.

 Courses: Advanced Classroom Management, Attention Deficit Disorder, Behavior is Language

 Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years' experience teaching at the K-12 level and another fourteen years' experience teaching education courses at the undergraduate and post-graduate level.
-Currently she is a coordinator for a cadre of instructional developers and project manager for aerospace online training.
-Dr. Lea has been professionally published over fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
+Dr. Lea has fifteen years’ experience teaching at the K - 12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate levels.
+Currently she is a Team Lead/Assessment Developer/Instructional Developer at Western Governor’s University.
+Dr. Lea has been professionally published more than fifteen times and has served on more than a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.